 San Francisco south on Highway 101 to south Highway I-5 >> Cut over to Highway 43 south to Colonel Allensworth State Park >> south on Highways 99 and 58 through Tehachapi >> Highway 14 to Red Rock Canyon State Park > east to Ridgecrest then Trona Road to the Trona Pinnacles >> then north to Highway 190, stopping at Ballarat >> east into Death Valley

-Our first suggested stop is the Colonel Allensworth State Park.
+- Colonel Allensworth State Park.
 This little known state park is nestled between I5 and Highway 99 just south of Fresno.
 The historic town was a social experiment developed in 1917 by Allensworth, who was a well respected African American civil war veteran.
 His vision was to develop a town specifically for African Americans where they would seek economic prosperity and control their destinies.
-The park shows an interesting side of California history and you can cover it in an hour.

-After you round the bottom at Tahachapi, be sure to stop at Red Rock Canyon State Park.
+- Red Rock Canyon State Park.
+This is not long after you round the corner after Tehachapi.
 The short 1.5 mile Hagen Canyon trail is right off the road and has lovely red rocks of the sort you’d find in Utah.

-Just after Ridgecrest are the little known Trona Pinnacles.
-These are tufa spires that just pop out of the flat landscape like popsicles.
-This BLM site is only a short detour off the main road.
-It’s a washboard dirt road.
-Most cars should be able to handle it, but give yourself time and patience to drive the 5 miles.
+- Trona Pinnacles.
+These are northeast of Ridgecrest.
+They’re tufa spires that just pop out of the flat landscape like popsicles.
+This BLM site is only a short detour off the main road on a dirt washboard road.

-Heading north again, you’ll want to make another stop at Ballarat.
-This mining town outpost makes our list of the best ghost towns in California (although this whole itinerary is packed with ghost towns).
-It’s a small site, which you can easily cover in under an hour and it has old mining equipment, historic buildings and even Charles Manson’s truck.
+- Ballarat.
+North on the trona road, this mining town outpost makes our list of the best ghost towns in California (although this whole itinerary is packed with ghost towns).

 What to Do in Death Valley